Sumukh/HackathonWorkshop/README.md

 6. Questions
 -------------------
-- As an exercise: Let's talk about an idea and we'll talk about how I would go about building it.
+- As an exercise: Let's talk about an idea and we can discuss how to go about building it.
+- Also this is a great chance to find team members or a team if don't have one yet.

 Links: